WHAT IS GEORGIA UNITED NATIONS ASSEMBLY?

 - The program operates Junior GUNA (grades 6-8) and Senior GUNA (grades 9-12) concurrently with separate schedules.

-- The State YMCA brings in a living Holocaust Survivor to meet with students and share their story.
+- When possible, we bring in a living Holocaust Survivor to meet with students and share their story.

 What Students Gain at GUNA